Welcome to today's edition of the Rush 24-7 podcast.

 When you hear that the United States spends $700 billion a year on foreign oil, who do you think is actually spending the money?

-Have you ever stopped to think or have you asked yourself, well, who's spending this $700 billion?
+Have you ever stopped to think, or have you asked yourself, well, who's spending this $700 billion?

-What's what's what's the uh the reaction you have to that?
+What's the reaction you have to that?

 What do you think, Snerdley?